clamytoe/data-engineering-zoomcamp/week_2_workflow_orchestration/demo/flows/01_start/prefect-notes.md

 ## Orion

-We can see all of the flows that we have alrady started:
+Orion is a graphical interface that we can use to monitor our Prefect flows and tasks.
+With it we can see all of the flows that we have alrady started:

 ```bash
 prefect orion start